 And love to help out and answer questions and of course, read each other's snow reports.

-@foxtrotzulu, Laughing thereis a draglift in the Arly Valley which can reduce strong men to tears.
+@foxtrotzulu, thereis a draglift in the Arly Valley which can reduce strong men to tears.
 Ideal place to take a cocky young snowboarder who reckons he knows everything.

 So if you're just off somewhere snowy come back and post a snow report of your own and we'll all love you very much